Do You Really Need A Facebook Page To Grow Your Small Business

 Page Insights

 Facebook Pages have amazing (and getting better all the time) analytics that will help you get to know your audience better.
-You can use it to improve the information you provide based on what gets the best results according to real data instead of just basing it on likes and a guess.
+You can use it to improve the information you provide based on what gets the best results according to real data, instead of just basing it on likes and a guess.

 Remember how I said my rabbitry page still does well?
 I can only see how much reach my content gets if I have a Facebook business page.
-See that yellow bar across the bottom of each post?
-You only get that info if you have a business Facebook page.

 desktop facebook page insights